opendefensecloud/artifact-conduit/docs/index.md

 **Architecture: ARC System Components and Data Flow**

-The system follows a layered architecture where users interact through the `arcctl` CLI tool, requests flow through the Kubernetes API aggregation layer to the ARC API Server, and the Order Controller orchestrates workflow execution by decomposing high-level Orders into executable Fragments.
+The system follows a layered architecture where users interact through the `arcctl` CLI tool, requests flow through the Kubernetes API aggregation layer to the ARC API Server, and the Order Controller orchestrates workflow execution by decomposing high-level Orders into executable ArtifactWorkflows.

 ## Core Concepts